Philo Remington: Career

 In 1839 he joined his father's business, the name of which was already "E. Remington & Son".
 In 1845, when his brother Samuel also joined the firm, its name was changed to "E. Remington & Sons".

-Phil was the manager of the mechanical department in his father's small-arms factory for over 25 years.
+He was the manager of the mechanical department in his father's small-arms factory for over 25 years.
 He improved arms manufacture with the reflection method of straightening gun barrels and manufactured the first successful cast-steel, drilled rifle barrel made in the United States.

-After his father's death, Philo headed the company and supplied small arms to the Union during the American Civil War.

-He was active when the firm won the contract to manufacture what was then known as the Sholes and Glidden typewriter on March 1, 1873.
-Philo Remington retired in 1886.

-He was the president of the village of Ilion, New York, for 20 years.